pdeschen/wuff-wiki/Eclipse-RCP-application.md

   Note that you don't have to program "plugin.xml", "MANIFEST.MF", "config.ini" - all these files are generated and inserted into bundle and product automatically.

-  **Attention:** first build is slow, because wuff will download Eclipse and install it's bundles into local maven repository ($HOME/.m2/repository).
+  **Attention:**  first build is slow, because wuff downloads Eclipse and installs it's bundles into local maven repository ($HOME/.m2/repository).
 Consequent builds will be much faster.

   **CHECK:** folder "tutorials/MyRcpApp/build/libs" contains file "MyRcpApp-1.0.0.0.jar", which is proper OSGi bundle with automatically generated manifest and "plugin.xml".